Teresa Hall, Professor

 Jerome J. Lohr College of Engineering

-The M.Eng. has a dedicated industrial advisory board to provide input and guidance on expected student competencies and program outcomes.
-These are the board approved program competencies:
+The M.Eng. program has a dedicated industrial advisory board to provide input and guidance on expected student competencies and program outcomes.

 At the time of graduation from the Master of Engineering program, students will have: